Skip to content

 Eating and shopping at Hinton Ampner

-Discover a menu using freshly grown ingredients from the walled garden, hot meals and drinks.
-Pick up gifts and second-hand books, with something for everyone in the shop.
+Discover a menu using freshly grown ingredients from the Walled Garden, hot meals and drinks.
+Pick up unique items from our delightful shop and find your next page turner in our Second-hand bookshop.

 The garden at Hinton Ampner